 Drain the Swamp

 President Donald Trump ascended to power on a campaign promise of draining the Swamp.
 Unfortunately, more than two years into his administration, the Swamp appears to be sinking ever so slowly.
 To regain the public’s trust the government needs to immediately abandon this use-it-or-lose-it philosophy and respect those who are forced to fork over large portions of their income to the leviathan.
 Cash-strapped Americans wish they could use somebody else’s money to purchase arcade machines, rib eye, and pianos.
-Only in government could such theft be legal.We value your comments!
-Please weigh in on our comment section below.
+Only in government could such theft be legal.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com